filidorwiese/redux-wait-for-ssr/README.md

 # redux-wait-for-ssr
 Redux middleware returning a promise that resolves when specified actions have occurred.

-When using Redux on the server-side, you'll very likely want to prefetch some data to prepopulate the state when rendering the initial html markup of the page.
-A typical pattern for this is to dispatch the needed api calls from a static `fetchData` method on the page component, which is called on the server-side, and again in `componentDidMount` for soft route changes.
+When using Redux on the server-side (for SEO and performance purposes), you'll very likely want to prefetch some data to prepopulate the state when rendering the initial html markup of the requested page.
+A typical pattern for this is to dispatch the needed api calls from a static `fetchData` method on the page component, which is first called on the server-side, and possibly again in `componentDidMount` for soft route changes.

 Roughly, this pattern looks like: